The 5 Best Canon AE-1 Program Camera Lenses

 - It does not need an extension tube to reach 1:1 magnification.

 The 2 recommended macro camera lenses were built by Komine in Japan.
-The lens was also sold under different brand names.
-Elicar, Quantaray, Panagor, Spiratone, and Rokunar are brands you may find on a copy of the lens.
+The lens was also released with assorted brand names.
+Spiratone, Rokunar, Elicar, Quantaray, and Panagor are names you might find on a copy of the lens.

-For photographing at macro magnification (1:1), the 90mm lens will probably be the better pick since it has a greater working distance.
+For capturing pictures at macro magnification (1:1), the 90mm lens is likely to be the better pick because it has a greater working distance.

 The 55mm focal length lens is ideal for close-up and table-top photography.